-As noted above, the NRS database outlines default policies for a list of markets.
+As noted above, varying default policies exist depending on the market.
 The default policy generally applies where a MRL does not exist for a specific chemical and commodity combination.
+A default MRL is listed in this document as D, next to the MRL value.
 In obtaining the correct MRL to apply when referencing the default policy for each chemical and commodity, reference should also be made to:

-- The MRLs outlined in this document; - The MRL as listed for the commodity on the importing country official government website;

-- Whether the default policy refers to a specific MRL that is to apply or a MRL that may vary by chemical and commodity; and - The categorisation of a commodity into a commodity group.
+- The MRLs outlined in this document; - The MRL as listed for the commodity on the importing country official government website; - Whether the default policy refers to a specific MRL that is to apply or a MRL that may vary by chemical and commodity; and - The categorisation of a commodity into a commodity crop group.